-PT-Mapper can handle a wide variety of maps and images, but in Great Britain the maps are likely to be based on Ordnance Survey's MasterMap data or on CAD drawings supplied by client companies.
+PT-Mapper can handle a wide variety of maps and images, but increasingly the maps are likely to be based on Ordnance Survey's MasterMap data.
 The software enables you to:

-- Measure distances and areas accurately - Plot trees, their canopy spread, the root protection area and the tree shadow area either manually or directly from on-site survey data held in a PDA or Tablet PC.
-Note PocketGIS required for mobile data capture. - Add text. - Colour areas for different categories of planting, land use, ownership etc. and add a Legend - Automatically add your organisation's name, contact information, logo, scale and date to a map in a Title Block. - Automatically add a colour key to your map. - View/print the whole map or parts of a map at any scale on any size paper. - Email maps to those without Pear software. - Incorporate maps into reports and other documents. - Draw utilities, services, special features onto the map. - Create themes or groups of layers which can be switched on or off at will. - Open more than one map at a time, making it easy to copy/paste from one map to another. - Export selected areas of a map to create a new, independent map of the chosen area. - Export a map and associated data capture schemes in a single step into a mobile data capture device. - Exchange maps with other mapping/GIS/CAD software. - Link to Google Earth for aerial imagery.
+- Measure distances and areas accurately - Add text. - Colour areas for different categories of planting, land use, ownership etc. and add a Legend - Automatically add your organisation's name, contact information, logo, scale and date to a map in a Title Block. - Automatically add a colour key to your map. - View/print the whole map or parts of a map at any scale on any size paper. - Draw utilities, services, special features onto the map. - Create themes or groups of layers which can be switched on or off at will. - Open more than one map at a time, making it easy to copy/paste from one map to another. - Export selected areas of a map to create a new, independent map of the chosen area. - Export a map and associated data capture schemes in a single step into a mobile data capture device. - Exchange maps with other mapping/GIS/CAD software. - Link to Google Earth for aerial imagery.
 Draw on Google Earth and copy/paste back onto a map.